-Example 2: A moderately dispirited medium size congregation
+For a moderately dispirited medium size congregation:

 An 18-month transitional period is anticipated.
-During that time the transitional minister shall serve as a transitional pastor with the following responsibilities:
+During that time the transitional minister shall serve as a Transitional Pastor with the following responsibilities:

 - In consultation with the head of music, create and lead all worship services. - Provide and/or oversee all pastoral care. - Support the senior warden who will chair vestry meetings.